User Defined Functions (UDFs)#

 1. Receives data under the argument name x

-2. Converts the x Daft Series into a Python list using x.to_pylist()
+2. Iterates over the x Daft Series

 3. Adds a Python constant value c to every element in x